ucberkeley-ee241b/ucberkeley-ee241b.github.io/README.md

 | git submodule add (url) | Adds the repo @ (url) into your project |
 | git submodule update --init --recursive | (After pulling) Update repo submodules to latest contents |

-> In general, you **do not** want to include generated files in the remote repository *(only source files!)*.
+> In general, you **do not** want to include generated files (log files, etc.) in the remote repository *(only source files!)*.
 To prevent them from cluttering the remote repo, add them to a **.gitignore** file in the top directory of your repo. i.e.: `*.log` will prevent any files with a *.log* extension from being uploaded to Github.
 You can also specify directories to exclude.

 > Sometimes, when merging branches or pulling from master, you'll run into merge conflicts.
 They must be fixed by going into the file(s) with merge conflicts and correcting the conflicts.